 Completion of the MS in Software Engineering requires 10 graduate courses (30 credits).
-The coursework is divided into three categories: a breadth requirement of 12 hours of core courses, a depth requirement of 9 hours of emphasis courses, and 9 hours of elective courses.
+The coursework is divided into three categories: a breadth requirement of 12 hours of core courses, a depth requirement of 9 hours of software engineering courses, and 9 hours of elective courses.

 Four core courses are required of all MS-SWE graduates:

 - SWE 619 Object-Oriented Software Specification and Construction

 - SWE 621 Software Modeling and Architectural Design

 - SWE 632 User Interface Design and Development

 Students must take three courses from a list of software-engineering related courses and three courses from a list of pre-approved electives.
 Students may select courses not on this list with approval from their faculty advisor.
 Students, with the consent of a faculty sponsor and faculty advisor, may also complete a 6-credit thesis, which is primarily intended for students considering pursuing a PhD.